treatmesubj/python-md-to-html-server/README.md

 # Python Markdown-to-HTML Server

-It's the standard Python [http.server module](https://docs.python.org/3/library/http.server.html), but the `SimpleHTTPRequestHandler` class is inherited by a new class with its `do_GET` method overridden to render a requested Markdown file to a temporary HTML file via [markdown-it-py](https://github.com/executablebooks/markdown-it-py), which is served instead.
+It's the standard Python [http.server module](https://docs.python.org/3/library/http.server.html) but via [markdown-it-py](https://github.com/executablebooks/markdown-it-py), requested Markdown files are rendered and served as HTML

+The `http.server` module's `SimpleHTTPRequestHandler` class is inherited by a new class with its `do_GET` method overridden

-It's a simple way to write up some Markdown with a terminal & a web browser.
+It makes for a simple way to write up some Markdown with a terminal & a web browser

 <img src="./scrot.png" height="400"/>